animatlabs/animatlabs.github.io/_posts/2026-03-16-server-sent-events-dotnet.md

 | You want built-in reconnect | You need rooms, presence | You need binary frames |
 | HTTP/2 multiplexing is fine | You're already in the ecosystem | You're building a game or trading feed |

-SSE wins for dashboards, notifications, live logs, progress bars.
-SignalR wins for chat, collaborative editing, anything with lots of client→server traffic.
-WebSockets win when you need low-level control or binary data.
+Dashboards, notifications, live logs, progress bars?
+Server-Sent Events.
+Chat, collaborative editing, anything where clients push back heavily?
+SignalR.
+If you need binary frames or a custom wire protocol, drop to WebSockets.

-No tech is wrong.
-Pick by direction of data flow and what your infra allows.
+Really comes down to data direction and what your infra team will allow through the proxy.

 ## Gotchas